 Unless your website and landing page are similar to what is ranking, chances are it won’t happen.

 5. Content Marketing

-It is projected that by 2020, 44 zettabytes of data will be produced every day.
+It is projected that by this year, 44 zettabytes of data will be produced every day.

 To put this in perspective, that’s the equivalent of 8.48 trillion songs or 1,440 years of HD video every day.

 The challenge to break through the clutter will become exponentially more difficult as time passes.

 - Create a content hub in the form of a resource center.

 - Fill your resource hub with a combination of useful, informative, and entertaining content.